 Do you love dark chocolate?
-Are you trying to eat Keto but craving sweets?
 Do you enjoy sweet/spicy flavors?
 Spicy Dark Chocolate-Pecan Bark is for you.
 Cayenne-spiced pecans are added to melted and tempered 85% chocolate, then spread thinly to make bark.

 Keep reading to learn how to make this easy treat for the holidays, gift-giving, or to eat all by yourself (that’s me).